ambrop72/aprinter/README.md

 - Linear-delta, rotational-delta and CoreXY support.
 New geometries can be added by implementing a foward and inverse coordinate transformation.
 A processor with sufficient speed and RAM is needed (not AVR).
 - Bed probing using a digital input line (e.g. microswitch).
 Height measurements are printed to the console.
 - Bed height correction, either with a linear or quadratic polynomial, calculated by the least-squares method.
-However, correction is (currently) only available when the Z axis is involved in a coordinate transform (e.g. Delta).
 - SD card and FAT32 filesystem support.
 G-code can be read from the SD-card.
 Optionally, the SD card can be used for storage of runtime configuration options.
 A custom (fully asynchronous) FAT32 implementation is used, with limited write support (can write to existing files only).
 - Supports heaters and fans.
 Any number of these may be defined, limited only by available hardware resources.
 - Experimental support for lasers (PWM output with a duty cycle proportional to the current speed).